cherylxlee/Solitaire-Arcade/README.md

-# Klondike Solitaire: Python Arcade Edition
+# Klondike Solitaire: Python & Arcade

 ## Description
 Dive into this classic Klondike Solitaire game, reimagined with the power of Python Arcade!
 Experience smooth animations, responsive gameplay, and captivating graphics.